mcollina/node/doc/api/vm.md

 Returns a reference to the `process` object of the inner Node.js instance.

-### FAQ

-#### What does a LocalWorker do?

-Creates a new Node.js instance, using the same thread and the same JS heap.
-You can create Node.js API objects, like network sockets, inside the new Node.js instance.

-#### Where did LocalWorker come from?

-`LocalWorker` was originally developer by Node.js core contributor Anna Henningsen and published as a separate module [`synchronous-worker`][] on npm under the MIT license.
-It was integrated into Node.js core with Anna's permission.
-The majority of the code, documentation, and tests were adopted almost verbatim from the original module.

-#### Why would I use a LocalWorker?

-The most common use case is to create a separated Node.js environemnt running within the same thread.
-This is useful for testing and hot reloading.

-#### How can I avoid using LocalWorker?

-If you do not need to directly interact with the objects inside the inner Node.js instance, a lot of the time Worker threads together with [`Atomics.wait()`][] will give you what you need.

 [Cyclic Module Record]: https://tc39.es/ecma262/#sec-cyclic-module-records
 [ECMAScript Module Loader]: esm.md#modules-ecmascript-modules
 [Evaluate() concrete method]: https://tc39.es/ecma262/#sec-moduleevaluation